September 24, 2013

 A few things I try and tell myself is:

 2.Climbing is a niche sport.
-If I was a well known old timer triathlete, and I wrote a book about ‘Getting the most from your bike’ or ‘The best way to get your wetsuit off’ I’d probably sell thousands of copies.
-As it is, a book like Driven, that covers what I think is an important subject for alpinists and winter climbers at a high level (how to use pegs), may only ever sell a few hundred copies in my lifetime.
+If I was a well-known oldtimer triathlete, and I wrote a book about ‘Getting the most from your bike’ or ‘The best way to get your wetsuit off’ I’d probably sell thousands of copies.
+As it is, a book like Driven, which covers what I think is an important subject for alpinists and winter climbers at a high level (how to use pegs), may only ever sell a few hundred copies in my lifetime.
 If this was an academic book, written by an world export on the subject then it would cost of lot, and on iTunes there’s another book, by another Andy Kirkpatrick, priced £129.99 (have a look on iBooks at this kind of book, there are plenty up there).
 As it is, Driven cost £7.99.

 3.Comparing cost for cost.
 A cup of tea at Starbucks (I work a lot in Starbucks because I don’t feel guilty sat there for eight hours a day, which I would in an indie coffee shop) costs about £1.60, and is just a tea bag, a splash of milk and hot water.
 A book like Nutcraft costs £3.99 and is 13,000 words, mixing history, stories, technique and diagrams (more about that below) in a format (Mobi, Epub or PDF) that you can buy and look at instantly on any device.
 Just as a cup of tea in Starbuck’s price is more than a reflection of the cost of a t-bag, a splash of milk, and some hot water, the same applies to that file (Indesign software costs £700, Adobe Illustrator used to draw the images £500, plus there’s Photoshop, the cost of all those cups of tea).